-A Thanksgiving tradition is the annual UF- FSU game.
-Doesn’t seem to matter about records when it comes to this rivalry; it’s all about bragging rights.
+An unrivaled Thanksgiving tradition is the annual UF- FSU game.
+It doesn’t seem to matter about records when it comes to this rivalry; it’s all about bragging rights.
 This year the game is in Gainesville so you may want to head up for the game.
 You can try to get tickets on StubHub or watch it locally at almost anywhere in midtown.
 Read our blog on Where to Watch the Gators.

 If you are staying in Gainesville, check out these holiday events:

 AEC (Agricultural Education and Communication UF) Friendsgiving– Friday, November 22nd, 2 pm – 5 pm.
 Lake Wauburg.
 133 Regatta Drive, Micanopy.
-There will be dinner, games, and opportunity to talk and network with others.
+There will be dinner, games, and an opportunity to talk and network with others.

-TurkeyTrot 5k & 10K – benefitting Tacachale and the Agency for Persons with Disabilities.
+TurkeyTrot 5k & 10K – Thursday, November 28, 2019, benefiting Tacachale and the Agency for Persons with Disabilities.
 The 10K is a friendly, off-road course through the turkey-filled forest surrounding Tacachale as well as the running trail encircling the perimeter of campus.
 The 5K course will stay on paved surfaces throughout the campus.
 These are both beautiful trails and safely free from traffic.
 Registration is open online and in-store until race day.
 They will also have on-site registration! $25 for 5K, $30 for 10K – prices go up after Nov.
 18th

 Perhaps you prefer to spend your Thanksgiving giving back to the community.
 There are many organizations, churches and synagogues, and homeless shelters that would be happy to have your help.
 If you are affiliated with a religious organization in Gainesville, you may want to start by asking if they have any plans; if not, perhaps you would like to read our blog about local places of worship.
 It is a wonderful feeling, being able to feed those who have nowhere else to go.